coltonsr77/Uzi-Discord-Bot/README1.md

 ## Contact / Contributing

 If you want changes to how commands behave or additions in the README, open an issue or PR in the repository.
-If you'd like, I can push this README to the repo or open a PR for you.